opensearch-project/documentation-website/_aggregations/metric/weighted-avg.md

 When using the `weighted_avg` aggregation, you must define the following parameters:

 - `value`: The field or script used to obtain the average numeric values
-- `weight`: The field or script to get the weight for each value
+- `weight`: The field or script used to obtain the weight for each value

 Optionally, you can specify the following parameters: